 Oh my dear reader, one of the reasons I am in Japan now is actually solely because of the cherry blossom.
 I figured that if I were to go to Japan for 3 months, I might as well see the sakura phenomenon the country is so famous about.
 I say phenomenon as yes, it’s not just a bunch of trees.
 Sakura, or the viewing of it (hanami), is a big deal here.
 The fleeting moment that sakura covers Japan is usually around the start of April.
 The start of April also is when the new schoolyear/workyear/whatever-you-call-it-start-of-the-year begins.
 Nearly every school has cherry-blossom/sakura on its grounds.
 It seems that the Japanese have many, many memories with sakura.

-The ‘mere’ life of the cherry blossom stands for new beginnings.
-For the fleeting moments of life.
-For hope.
+The ‘mere’ life of the cherry blossom symbolises new beginnings, the fleeting moments of life, but also hope.

-I absolutely love this.
+I absolutely love this cultural phenomenon.
 For me, the sakura will also signify a new start.
 Hopeful as I may be, I would like to think this trip to be the start of something wonderful.